CAM6 Development Activities

 - MG2 Simulations

 - Gettelman et al (2014) Advanced Two-Moment Microphysics for Global Models.
 Part I: Off line tests and comparisons with other schemes.
-Submitted to J. Climate, [Preprint]
+Accepted for publication in J. Climate, [Preprint]

 - Gettelman et al (2014) Advanced Two-Moment Microphysics for Global Models.
-Part II: Global model solutions and Aerosol-Cloud Interactinos.
-Submitted to J. Climate [Preprint]
+Part II: Global model solutions and Aerosol-Cloud Interactions.
+Accepted for publication in J. Climate [Preprint]

 New ice nucleation